serokell/blog-posts/edsl-michelson/article.md

 ```

 In `typeCheckI` we pattern-match on an input stack type and an untyped instruction.
-In the case of `CONS`, we need to additionally check the equality of an element on top of the stack
+In the case of `CONS`, we need to additionally check the equality of
-and an element type of the list at the second element of the stack.
+first element of the stack and an subtype of the list at the second element of the stack.
 In the case of `IF_CONS`, a recursive call to `typeCheck` is used to check both continuations.

 Now, when we finally settled down how to type check a sequence of